utelecon/utelecon.github.io/en/articles/schedule-management/index.md

 ![Screenshot from Google Calendar.
 A page to create new calendar is shown.](img/create_my_calendar.png)

-- Click the "+" to the right of "Other Calendars" and select "Create New Calendar" to display the screen shown above.
+- Click the "+" to the right of "Other calendars" and select "Create new calendar" to display the screen shown above.
 - After entering the name and description of the new calendar, click "Create Calendar" to add the new calendar to My Calendars.
 - To organize your appointments by category, simply select and register the appropriate calendar when creating an appointment.

 ### Managing Regular Appointments

-In your college life, you will sometimes need to schedule regular appointments, such as club and lab meetings, classes, and part-time jobs, for example..
+In your college life, you will sometimes need to schedule regular appointments, such as club and lab meetings, classes, and part-time jobs, for example.
 Even in the case of regular appointments, you may forget your schedule when you are busy.
 To avoid this, you need to keep track of your schedule.

 #### Setting recurring appointment dates and times